 - The black painted helmet was between 21.0 cm 21.3 cm high.
-The helmet shell without visors was 9.5 cm 10.5 cm high. - The rounded front visor was 4.1 cm wide in the middle (officers: 4.0 cm; generals: square front visor with 3.8 cm width).
-The lower edge had a 0.7 cm wide metal visor trim (officers: 0.6 cm). - The rear visor with slightly rounded corners was 4.5 cm wide (officers: 4.3 cm). - The smooth screw-on spike and the spikebase were together 8.5 cm high, with ball: 7.1 cm (officers: 9.5 cm, with ball: 7.0 cm; generals: fluted spike).
-The spikebase was 8.0 cm in diameter and 2.2 cm high. - The eight-pointed star with the Saxon emblem on the front was an unchanged 10.5 cm (officers: 12.0 cm; generals: 13.5 cm). - Like its Prussian counterpart, the curved metal rear spine of the enlisted men's helmets was fitted with a ventilation slider in the upper third. - The chinstrap from the M/91 was adopted unchanged (officers retained the chinscales), but the cockade now had the same diameter as in the other German states, namely 4.8 cm (officers: 5.5 cm).
-Saxon cockades, however, only rarely existed in Prussian form with the serrated edge, mostly a cockade similar to the Baden or Hessian form was seen on Saxon helmets. - The weight of the helmet was 360 g 575 g.
+The helmet shell without visors was 9.5 cm 10.5 cm high. - The rounded front visor was 4.1 cm wide in the middle (officers: 4.0 cm; generals: squared front visor with 3.8 cm width).
+A 0.7 cm wide metal visor trim ran along the lower edge (officers: 0.6 cm). - The rear visor with slightly rounded corners was 4.5 cm wide (officers: 4.3 cm). - The fittings were made of aluminum bronze or nickel silver.
+The star was made of tomback or nickel silver. - The smooth spike and spikebase were together 8.7 cm high, with ball: 8.0 cm (officers: 9.5 cm, with ball: 7.0 cm; generals: 6-times fluted spike).
+The spikebase was 7.6 cm in diameter, 2.5 cm high, and had 5 ventilation holes in the neck.
+Inside the helmet, below the spikebase, a black metal disk 9.5 cm in diameter was prescribed to reinforce the helmet. - The eight-pointed star with the Saxon coat of arms on the front was now 12.0 cm (officers: 12.0 cm; generals: 13.5 cm). - Like its Prussian counterpart, the curved rear spine of the enlisted men's helmets was equipped with a ventilation slider in the upper third.
+The field artillery wore a rear spine without a venting device. - The 1,6 cm wide chinstrap from the M/91 was adopted unchanged.
+The flat chinscales for garrison duty and parades were 2.15/1.2 cm wide and were made of aluminum bronze or nickel silver.
+The Field Artillery and Train always wore curved chinscales of aluminum bronze 2.65/1.5 cm wide.
+Officers also wore curved chinscales, but it were made of aluminum bronze or nickel silver, depending on the color of the fittings. - A small "V"-shaped cutout was now prescribed for the still 4.7 cm iron sheet cockade, which fit over the small arrow of the M91 rosette.
+The diameter of the officer's cockade was now 5.5 cm.
+However, Saxon cockades in the Prussian shape with the serrated edge were sometimes worn. - The weight of the helmet was 360 g 575 g.